-Manufacturer of analog chips, Analog Devices (NASDAQ:ADI) reported Q4 FY2022 results beating Wall St's expectations, with revenue up 38.8% year on year to $3.24 billion.
-Guidance for next quarter's revenue was $3.15 billion at the midpoint, 3.46% above the average of analyst estimates.
-Analog Devices made a GAAP profit of $936.2 million, improving on its profit of $75.6 million, in the same quarter last year.
+Manufacturer of analog chips, Analog Devices (NASDAQ:ADI) reported results in line with analysts' expectations in Q1 FY2024, with revenue down 22.7% year on year to $2.51 billion.
+On the other hand, next quarter's revenue guidance of $2.1 billion was less impressive, coming in 10.9% below analysts' estimates.
+It made a non-GAAP profit of $1.73 per share, down from its profit of $2.75 per share in the same quarter last year.

-- Inventory Days Outstanding: 115, up from 103 previous quarter
+- Inventory Days Outstanding: 136, down from 140 in the previous quarter

 Founded by two MIT graduates, Ray Stata and Matthew Lorber in 1965, Analog Devices (NASDAQ:ADI) is one of the largest providers of high performance analog integrated circuits used mainly in industrial end markets, along with communications, autos, and consumer devices.

 ADI is one of the largest analog chip makers, and is a major supplier of converters, amplifiers, sensors, and digital signal processing chips used by over hundred thousand customers.